 A cost transfer is a transfer of expenditure from one project to another project.
-Although it is ultimately the Principal Investigator's responsibility to ensure the fiscal and programmatic management of an award or contract, Financial Services facilitates this endeavor by providing timely, comprehensive and accurate fiscal reports of all awards and contracts.
+Although it is ultimately the Principal Investigator's responsibility to ensure the fiscal and programmatic management of an award or contract.
 Errors should be identified by the PI as soon as possible.